ibm-cloud-docs/subnets/faq.md

 Because of incompatibility between IP address styles, you cannot use IPv4 and IPv6 global IP addresses interchangeably.

-## Can I Transfer portable subnet IP addresses between servers?
+## Can I transfer portable subnet IP addresses between servers?
 {: #transferring-portable-subnet-ip-between-servers}
 {: faq}

 Yes.
 When transferring an IP address from one server to another, make sure that a gratuitous ARP packet is sent.
-This action allows IBM's routers to update the ARP entry and forward traffic to the correct server.
+This action allows {{site.data.keyword.cloud_notm}}'s routers to update the ARP entry and forward traffic to the correct server.
 Not doing so might result in up to a 4-hour delay in the new server receiving traffic for the transferred address.